Evel Rabbati: Organization

 The tractate is divided into 14 chapters, and this division dates from the 13th century at the latest, since Mordecai ben Hillel cites it by chapters.
 The tractate contains almost complete instructions as to the treatment of the dying and the dead, from the commencement of the death-agony to the arrangement of the grave which receives the remains.
 Numerous examples from current practice are cited.
 A large number of aggadot also are included.
 On the whole, it furnishes much valuable material for the study of Oriental antiquities in general and of ancient Jewish practices in particular, for the verification of historical facts, and for an understanding of the development of Jewish customs.

 The present text is defaced by many corruptions, so that its original form cannot now be determined.
 Wherever possible the commentators have made corrections on the basis of critical comparison, or have called attention to the corruptions.

 Contents

-The following is am outline of the tractate:
+The following is an outline of the tractate: